Macron faces a tough fight as France votes on Sunday

 "Look at what happened with Brexit, and so many other elections: what looked improbable actually happened," he said.

-(Additional reporting by Elizabeth Pineau and Michel Rose; Writing by Ingrid Melander; Editing by Frances Kerry)
+(Additional reporting by Juliette Jabkhiro in Pontaumur, Mimosa Spencer in Sevres, Elizabeth Pineau and Michel Rose in Paris; Writing by Ingrid Melander and Gus Trompiz; Editing by Frances Kerry and Angus MacSwan)

 By Ingrid Melander